How the world has united in song via #StandWithUkraine | DW | 09.03.2022

 Big names in the music world are also taking part in the war protest via song.
 After nearly 40 years, Sting re-recorded his anti-Cold War ballad "Russians."
 In a video posted to Instagram, he is seen sitting in a studio with a cellist, performing the song which he wrote in 1985 for his debut solo album "The Dream of the Blue Turtles."
 In it, Sting appeals to common humanity.
 "There's no such thing as a winnable war," one line of the song goes.

-"In light of one man's bloody and woefully misguided decision to invade a peaceful, non-threatening neighbor, the song is, once again, a plea for our common humanity" Sting says in an address in the video before he starts to play.
+"In light of one man's bloody and woefully misguided decision to invade a peaceful, non-threatening neighbor, the song is, once again, a plea for our common humanity" Sting says before he starts to play.
 "For the brave Ukrainians fighting against this brutal tyranny and also the many Russians who are protesting this outrage despite the threat of arrest and imprisonment — we, all of us, love our children.
 Stop the war."

 The song is well-known in Russia as Sting has played it at concerts there in the past.

-German rock band, The Scorpions, were among the first Western rock bands that were allowed to play in Russia.
+German rock band The Scorpions were among the first Western rock bands allowed to play in Russia.
 In 1988, The Scorpions played in Leningrad, and in 1989, they performed in front of almost 300,000 people with other top rockers like Ozzy Osbourne at the Moscow Music Peace Festival.

 It was then that Scorpions frontman Klaus Meine came up with the lyrics to "Wind of Change," while walking through the city's famous Gorky Park one evening.
 "The world is closing in, Did you ever think that we could be so close, like brothers" goes part of the lyrics.